box/box-typescript-sdk-gen/docs/comments.md

 - commentId `string`
   - The ID of the comment.
 Example: "12345"
-- queryParams `GetCommentByIdQueryParamsArg`
+- queryParams `GetCommentByIdQueryParams`
   - Query parameters of getCommentById method
-- headers `GetCommentByIdHeadersArg`
+- headers `GetCommentByIdHeaders`
   - Headers of getCommentById method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.